-The docudrama genre has never been as well utilized as it is in director Kevin Macdonald’s groundbreaking rendering of the remarkable true story of two young British mountain climbers’ near death experience climbing the 21,000 foot Siula Grande in the Peruvian Andes in 1985.
-Based on mountain climber Joe Simpson’s book "Touching the Void: The Harrowing First-Person Account of One Man's Miraculous Survival," the film uses talking-head accounts by the actual climbers (Joe Simpson and Simon Yates), intercut with breathtaking reenactments of the actual events using stunt climbers and actors (Nicholas Aaron and Brendan Mackey).
-Fascinating, intense, and steeped in the extent of man’s will to live, “Touching The Void” is a film that will rattle your nerves and give you a colder chill than you have ever felt before.
-"Touching the Void" stands as a definitive textbook example of the rarest of feature film genres; the docudrama.
+The docudrama genre has rarely been so well served as it is by director Kevin Macdonald’s groundbreaking rendering of the remarkable true story of two young British mountain climbers’ near-death experience scaling a 21,000-foot peak in the Peruvian Andes in 1985.
+Based on mountain climber Joe Simpson’s book "Touching the Void: The Harrowing First-Person Account of One Man's Miraculous Survival," the film features in-depth interview accounts with the actual climbers (Joe Simpson and Simon Yates) set against breathtaking reenactments using stunt climbers and actors (Nicholas Aaron, Ollie Ryall, and Brendan Mackey) on the Siula Grande and on locations in the Alps.
+One highlight of the film is Joe Simpson's own reenactment of a sequence from his terrifying experience on the mountain.

 Besides being based on one of the most captivating tales of survival imaginable, “Touching the Void” gains credibility from scenes filmed in the exact locations where the actual events took place.
 Tearing a page from the Errol Morris school of documentary filmmaking, Macdonald uses a similar interview system, allowing his subjects to open up directly to the camera as if looking the audience in the eye as a trusted confidant.
 Macdonald’s inclusion of Richard Hawking, the man entrusted to watch over their base camp until the climbers’ return, proves an enormous benefit to the film, partly due to Hawking’s sincere yet energetic demeanor during the interviews.